 Martin Brady’s whole life story is a case of actions having hard consequences that feelings cannot erase.
 It’s not often that a humble movie western communicates such a laudable philosophy.
 A person is the decisions they make.

 The KL Studio Classics Blu-ray of The Wonderful Country is a distressing surprise.
 The show has been viewable off and on for years at MGMHD cable, and although the transfer isn’t perfect, it’s a richly colored, overall accurate representation of the film’s original look.
-Kino’s version should be from the same master, but the Blu-ray plays as if some setting were thrown off in the final pressing or something, and nobody in the QC process realized that the movie was compromised.
-The whole show is too bright, with the blacks in interiors made too milky.
+Kino’s version seems a bit too bright, with the blacks in interiors made too milky.
 Is edge enhancement involved?
-The image is buzzy, with bright colors having a slightly electric look.
-The whole thing is like good color xerox.
-I’ll be waiting for the show to come around on MGMHD again to make a direct comparison.
+The image is buzzy, and bright colors having a slightly electric look.
+I could be mistaken — the good image just doesn’t seem as vibrant as I expected.

 The audio is good.
 Viewers with sharp ears will note that the original sound job on the movie is terrible, as if D.R.M. productions hired it out to a low bidder, or some company that edited the tracks badly and then threw away the original recordings.
 Interior scenes in Mexico frequently have audible camera noise, which cuts in and out raggedly between speeches.
 It’s odd that the film’s images should be so glorious and the audio so cheap!
 Editors that worked with 35mm magnetic film, which should have been the studio standard in 1959, will wince in pain at some of these scenes.

-Mistakes happen and nobody’s perfect, and this transfer is just good enough that people unfamiliar with the film might not realize that anything is wrong.
+I doubt that viewers will feel that anything is wrong.
 Please look for remarks at other, more technically oriented review sites.
 I would like nothing better than to be told that I have a bum disc from a screwed-up early batch.

 Kino includes a trailer for this movie.
 It’s not the best coming attractions reel I’ve seen, and the standard ad art is pretty ugly as well.
 Also present are two other Mitchum titles offered by Kino, Young Billy Young and The Man with the Gun.
 The B&W film is an interesting-looking town taming oater with Jan Sterling and Karen Sharpe.